Top 10 High Potassium Foods List

 However, each gram of glycogen binds three grams of water.
 And this water is broken down with the carbohydrate stores.

-Since this water leaves the body via the urine, electrolytes are also repeatedly flushed out of the body.
+Since this water leaves the body via urine, electrolytes are repeatedly flushed out.

-Although research does not yet agree on whether a low-carbohydrate diet can lower potassium levels, you are on the safe side by eating foods high in potassium (Davis et al. 200814).
+Although research does not yet agree on whether a low-carbohydrate diet can lower potassium levels, you are safe eating foods high in potassium (Davis et al. 200814).

-Fortunately, even the top 10 foods high in potassium are low-carb so that you can easily integrate them into your diet.
+Fortunately, even the top 10 foods high in potassium are low-carb, so you can easily integrate them into your diet.

 Now that you are an expert on the effects of potassium, it is time to choose the best natural foods rich in potassium.